Moduli space of genus one curves on cubic threefold: Preliminaries

 \section{Preliminaries}

-We work over $\BC$ through out the paper.
+We work over $\BC$ throughout the paper.
 The variety we have in mind will be a separated, integral scheme of finite type over $\BC$.
-Curves are always assumed to be projective and connected.
+Curves are always assumed to be projective and connected, and we let $E$ denote a smooth genus one curve in the rest of the paper.

 Let $X$ be a projective variety.
 Let $N^1(X)_{\BR}$ denote the space of $\BR$-Cartier divisors on $X$ up to numerical equivalence.
 We denote by $\Eff^1(X)$ and $\Nef^1(X)$ the pseudo-effective and nef cones of divisors respectively.
 Dually, let $N_1(X)_{\BR}$ denote the space of real $1$-cycles up to numerical equivalence, and we denote by $\Eff_1(X)$ and $\Nef_1(X)$ the pseudo-effective cone and the nef cone of curves respectively.
 The intersection pairing $N_1(X)_{\BR} \times N^1(X)_{\BR} \to \BR$ induces isomorphisms $\Eff^1(X) \cong \Nef_1(X)^\vee$ and $\Eff_1(X) \cong \Nef^1(X)^\vee$.